 A young person must meet our admissions criteria in order to gain a place at Meadows School.
 These include:

-- the young person having an Education, Health and Care Plan (EHCP) or in the process of application with completion due shortly.
+The young person having an Education, Health and Care Plan (EHCP) or in the process of application with completion due shortly.

-- parents or the responsible authority being able to guarantee regular home leave.
+Parents or the responsible authority being able to guarantee regular home leave.

-Stage 3 - a placement is offered
+Stage 3 – Admission

 Any special arrangements and an admission date will be agreed with the local authority.
 If no place is currently available, placement on a waiting list will be offered.